The Probabilistic Gamble:

 Insert starts with a search, but along the way it records the last node visited at each level in an update array: a list of predecessors, one per level, whose forward pointers will need to be rewired to include the new node.

 Then the coin flip.
 The new node’s height is chosen by repeatedly flipping a biased coin (probability p): each heads promotes it one level higher, each tails stops.
-The expected height follows from the geometric series:
+Expected height works out to $1/(1-p)$, about 1.33 levels on average with the probability Redis uses.
+Most nodes stay short.
+A few grow tall enough to serve as express-lane stops on the upper levels.

 The new node is then spliced in at every level up to its height, using the update array to rewire the forward pointers.
 No rotations.
 No recoloring.
 No cascade.
 The insert touches only the nodes in the update array.